bradsec/kdarkzsh/README.md

-# terminal
-MacOS and Debian ZSH configuration and dotfiles
+# MacOS and Debian ZSH configuration and dotfiles

 ## MacOS Usage
 > kdark.terminal colour scheme combined with the kdark.zshrc for a zsh prompt and appearance in MacOS terminal similar to Kali linux.